LATEST COURT RESULTS: Worksop and Retford

 Alcohol

+Anita Dickson, 44, of Harrington Street, Worksop.
+Drove a vehicle after consuming alcohol, namely 95 microgrammes in 100 millilitres of breath.
+Community order made, £85 victim surcharge, £85 costs and disqualified from holding a driving licence for 24 months.

-Jack Marsden, 23, of Doncaster Road, Langold.
-Drove a car with 45 microgrammes of alcohol in 100 millilitres of breath.
-Fined £230, £30 victim surcharge, £85 costs and disqualified from driving for 14 months.
+Cheryl Unwin, 40, of Clarence Road, Worksop.
+Drove vehicle after consuming alcohol, namely 93 microgrammes in 100 millilitres of breath.
+Fined £120, £30 victim surcharge, £85 costs and disqualified from holding a driving licence for 24 months.

+Darren Morley, 51, of Kent Close, Worksop.
+Drunk or disorderly behaviour.
+Fined £40 and £30 victim surcharge.

 Motoring